 All children are invited to stay at the Academy over the lunch break for a hot academy dinner.
-Academy dinners are provided by the Cambridgeshire Catering Services and are freshly cooked and prepared in our kitchen.
+Academy dinners are provided by Caterlink and are freshly cooked and prepared in our kitchen.
+See menu at the bottom of the page.

 Free milk is available to every child at dinnertime.